 Mahayana Buddhism follows a strict monastic Buddhist life.
-It has its core or touches to India.
+It has its core or touches on India.
 Many believe that the early texts of Mahayana Buddhism were released in Sanskrit in South India.
 However, the later texts were composed in Northern India.
-Nonetheless, the modern texts do not confine themselves to monastic life.
+Nonetheless, modern texts do not confine themselves to monastic life.

 Vajrayana Buddhism is original to Tibet and is focused on the teachings of Buddha.
 It focuses on the importance of Vajra, the thunderbolt.
 Vajrayana Buddhism follows a list of ceremonies or rituals which use Tantra.
 People following Vajrayana Buddhism suggest that one should follow the practices thoroughly to achieve Enlightenment.
 Furthermore, it focuses on the importance of laying down practitioners.

-Vajrayana Buddhism has around six languages.
+Vajrayana Buddhism has six languages.